Spring 2017 Professional Notes Newsletter | Download as PDF

 The annual deduction limitation for gifts of long-term capital gain property to private foundation is the lesser of:

 - 20 percent of the donor’s contribution base, or

 As a result, gifts of cash are counted first, up to the allowable percentage limit for gifts of cash to public charities and then, if those gifts do not exceed the limit for private foundations, up to the allowable remaining limit for gifts of cash to private foundations.
 Gifts of long-term capital assets to public charities are counted next, first up to any allowable remaining limit for gifts to public charities and then up to any allowable remaining limit for gifts to private foundations.
-In effect, gifts of cash will always be deducted first and gifts of securities to public charities will always be deducted before gifts of securities to private foundations, subject, of course, to carry-forward rules.
+In effect, gift of cash will always be deducted first, and gifts of securities to public charities will always be deducted before gifts of securities to private foundations, subject, of course, to carry-forward rules.

 - appreciation or depreciation in the value of the securities,

 I.R.C.
 Sec.
 170(b)(1)(A): Deductibility of gifts to public charities.